Advertisement

 French pastry wars: Pain au chocolat versus chocolatine

-Amid calls for "chocolatine" to be added to the French dictionary, we take a look at a debate that has divided France for centuries - what is the name of the chocolate-filled pastry treat?
+It's a debate that has divided France for centuries - what is the name of the chocolate-filled breakfast pastry?

 Advertisement

-The website asks voters for their region of France, and has provided an interactive map that reveals the "chocolatine" voters are hugely congregated in the south west.
+The website also asked voters for their region of France, and its interactive map that reveals the chocolatine voters are hugely congregated in the south west.

-And the "chocolatine" crew feel they shouldn't be overshadowed.
-In fact, pupils from the south western town of Montauban have recently penned a letter to France's president in a bid to get the word chocolatine added to the French dictionary.
+In fact, pupils from the south western town of Montauban penned a letter to France's president in a bid to get the word chocolatine added to the French dictionary.

 "It's a word of our region, where a lot of people live, and there's no reason why the rest of the country shouldn't know it.
 We're proud to be from the south," one pupil told La Dépêche du Midi newspaper